-According to research, the most common reasons for infringing online, with things such as music and film, was that it was free, convenient and quick.
+According to Intellectual Property Office research (pdf), the most common reasons for infringing online, with things such as music and film, was that it was free, convenient and quick.

 The spread of high-speed internet combined with the global nature of media and modern business makes it easy for infringements on intellectual property to occur.
 And, with the help of an experienced solicitor, you can act when it does.

 Intellectual property is creative work which the law considers to be an asset; much the same as physical property.
 Intellectual property rights fall into four main areas:

 This applies to work that is recorded in some way.
 As a result, artistic, literary, musical and dramatic work, as well as typographical arrangements, films and sound recordings are all subject to copyright law.